The distinguished surname Lucchini can be traced back to the ancient and beautiful region of Sicily

 Early Notables of the Lucchini family (pre 1700)

 By the end of the 15th century, southern Italy was known as the Kingdom of Naples, ruled by the house of Aragon

 .
 By the early eighteenth century, the Austrians had gained much of the region, under the rule of the Austrian

 emperor Kales VI.
-However, in 1734, Spaniard Don Carlos defeated...
-Another 80 words (6 lines of text) are included under the topic Early Lucchini Notables in all our PDF Extended History products and printed products wherever possible.
+However, in 1734, Spaniard Don Carlos defeated the Austrians, and the region came under Spanish rule once more.
+In 1799, the French...
+Another 65 words (5 lines of text) are included under the topic Early Lucchini Notables in all our PDF Extended History products and printed products wherever possible.